vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 1. E-mail us at `NRIonMacOS@microsoft.com` with information about your Microsoft Defender for Endpoint OrgID where you would like to have Network Real-Time Inspection (NRI) for macOS enabled.

    > [!IMPORTANT]
    > In order to evaluate NRI for macOS, send email to `NRIonMacOS@microsoft.com`.
 Include your Defender for Endpoint Org ID.
-We are enabling this feature on a per-request basis for each tenant.
+We're enabling this feature on a per-request basis for each tenant.

-2. Using Terminal, enable Behavior Monitoring if it's not already enabled:
+2. Using Terminal, enable behavior monitoring if it's not already enabled:

    `sudo mdatp config behavior-monitoring --value enabled`